 The more your home goes up in value, the more you'll pay the provider when you sell it.

-Get the lender to go through projections with you, showing the impact over time.
+Get the provider to go through projections with you, showing the impact over time.
 Get a copy of this to take away, and discuss it with your adviser.
 Ask questions if there's anything you're not sure about.